-On the flip side, here’s an example of a listing that stand out:
+On the flip side, here’s an example of a listing that stands out:

 Creating great images & infographics

 Great images sell products.
-Combining text within your images that include specific product info, specs, or features, can be very beneficial to converting visitors into buyers.
+Combining text within your images that include specific product info, specs, or features can be very beneficial for converting visitors into buyers.

 This is a great opportunity to provide amazing visuals so your customers can picture what the product will look like in real life.

-If graphic design isn’t your thing (it’s ok, it’s not mine either) we recommend hiring a professional to ensure your listing is the best it can possibly be.
+If graphic design isn’t your thing, we recommend hiring a professional to ensure your listing is the best it can possibly be.